Skip to content

 Can mazdutide be combined with tirzepatide or cagrilintide?

 There is no clinical trial data supporting combinations with Tirzepatide or Cagrilintide, and they are not recommended outside of clinical trials.
-Combining mazdutide (GLP-1/glucagon) with tirzepatide (GLP-1/GIP) would create redundancy in GLP-1 activity while adding GIP — potentially a form of triple agonism but with unpredictable effects.
-Adding cagrilintide (amylin) would create quadruple-mechanism therapy — dramatically increasing AE risk without known benefit.
+Combining mazdutide (GLP-1/glucagon) with tirzepatide (GLP-1/GIP) would create redundancy in GLP-1 activity while adding GIP, potentially a form of triple agonism but with unpredictable effects.
+Adding cagrilintide (amylin) would create quadruple-mechanism therapy, dramatically increasing adverse-event risk without known benefit.
 The logical evolution if triple or quadruple activity is desired would be through single-molecule multi-receptor agonists like retatrutide, which is Lilly's strategy.
 For now, mazdutide is typically used as monotherapy or with lifestyle interventions, not combined with other weight-loss peptides.

 Will mazdutide need to be taken forever for weight loss to be maintained?

-Clinical experience with all effective weight-loss medications (semaglutide, liraglutide, tirzepatide) suggests that discontinuation typically results in significant weight regain — 50-60% of lost weight within 1-2 years.
+Clinical experience with all effective weight-loss medications (semaglutide, liraglutide, tirzepatide) suggests that discontinuation typically results in significant weight regain, on the order of 50-60% of lost weight within 1-2 years.
 Mazdutide-specific discontinuation data is still emerging, but similar patterns are expected given the underlying biology.
-The practical implication is that mazdutide (like other weight-loss drugs) is emerging as a chronic treatment rather than a finite course, similar to medications for hypertension or hyperlipidemia.
-Options for long-term include: continuation at full dose, reduced maintenance doses, switching to alternative agents (semaglutide, etc.), or graduated discontinuation with intensive lifestyle support.
-The decision to continue, reduce, or discontinue should be individualized based on weight loss achieved, side effect profile, cost, and patient preference — always with plan to minimize regain.
+The practical implication is that mazdutide, like other weight-loss drugs, is emerging as a chronic treatment rather than a finite course, similar to medications for hypertension or hyperlipidemia.
+Options for the long term include continuation at full dose, reduced maintenance doses, switching to alternative agents, or graduated discontinuation with intensive lifestyle support.
+The decision to continue, reduce, or discontinue should be individualized based on weight loss achieved, side-effect profile, cost, and patient preference, always with a plan to minimize regain.

 Research Tools